 Kerala has a limitless list of tourist destinations that will please any tourist.
 Famous for its scenic places and natural charm, Kerala is sure to delight any nature lover with its hills, backwaters, shores, waterfalls, and wildlife.

-Cochin or Kochi: Cochin is a unique place in God’s Own Country that is blended with cultural importance and modern ideas!
-Fondly called the ‘Queen of the Arabian Sea’, this impressive port-city has always been an attraction point since the beginning of history.
+Cochin is a unique place in God’s Own Country blended with cultural importance and modern ideas.
+It is called Queen of the Arabian Sea.
+The port-city has always been an attraction point since the beginning of history.

-Munnar: Munnar is rated one of the most beautiful tourist places in Kerala.
+Munnar is rated one of the most beautiful tourist places in Kerala.
 Located on the lap of the fascinating Western Ghats, Munnar is one of the highest producers of tea on the Indian subcontinent.
 The view of undulating hills as they touch the clouds in Munnar rejuvenates your mind and soul.
 Rising 1.6km above the sea level, a vacation in the beguiling locales of this hilly retreat is all about the lofty clouds, picturesque mountains, rolling hills, and a peaceful ambiance.

-Thekkady: Thekkady is home to the popular Periyar Wildlife Sanctuary.
+Thekkady is home to the famous Periyar Wildlife Sanctuary.
 You can see the elephants that roam around the sanctuary, explore the lush green forests, take a boat cruise over Periyar Lake, or take an elephant safari into the depths of the wilderness.
 Periyar is the perfect getaway for wildlife lovers and for people who want to reinvigorate in the misty mountains of the Nilgiris.

-Kovalam: Submerge your feet in the warm sandy beaches of Kovalam.
+Submerge your feet in the warm sandy beaches of Kovalam.
 There are many coconut trees here as far as the eye can perceive, add to that the best resorts surrounding lush green trees and you’ve got yourself a favorite tourist destination.
 Kovalam has gained fame as a center of Ayurvedic healing in the past several years.
 So if you want to take a break and feel re-energized, Kovalam is your kind of getaway.